australianconcept

 Data reveals that PGD is 99% accurate in determining gender at embryonic level of day 3.
 However, it is to be kept in mind that there is a 1% chance of failure.
 In addition to this, there is a rare chance that all embryos may be of same gender hence, no scope for selection.
 As far as genetic abnormalities are concerned, PGD is shows up to 98% accuracy.

-PGD has been proven to be quite helpful in determining any genetic abnormality in embryos.
+PGD proven to be quite helpful in determining any genetic abnormality in embryos.
 It is basically a technique used to identify any such abnormalities that may be transmitted to the embryo due to assisted reproduction.
 It is quite helpful when both or either of the partners have any known genetic abnormality which may be passed on to their children.
 When any or both of the parents have any known genetic abnormality, biopsy is carried out on the embryo to determine whether or not it carries the same.
 Diseases Diagnosed through PGD

 • Sickle cell anemia